PhilLaboratory/testable/README.md

-# testable
+# testable script
-code for processing and combining testable data into a single dataframe for analysis
+code for processing and combining testable (www.testable.org) data into a single dataframe for analysis